kodi-game/game.libretro.prboom/README.md

 ### Description

-PrBoom, short for \&quot;Professor Boom\&quot;, is a version of the classic 3D shoot&apos;em&apos;up game Doom, originally written by id Software.
+PrBoom, short for "Professor Boom", is a version of the classic 3D shoot'em'up game Doom, originally written by id Software.

 See the documentation for a list of required files.